facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

 ----------- | -----------
 `name`      | The language name that is specified when using the fence in Markdown.
 `class`     | The class name assigned to the HTML element when converting from Markdown to HTML.
 `format`    | A function that formats the HTML output.
-Should return a either an etree element (preferrable) or a string as HTML.
+Should return a either an ElementTree object (preferable) or a string as HTML.

 ### Formatters